ggggggg876/NWG-Exposed/README.md

 These are exclusive screenshots from the "Prometheum Open Chat" on Telegram, the main gathering place for NWG enthusiasts.
 It has about 80 members.

-They offer regular training in the "Go-Free Method”
+They offer regular training in the "Go-Free Method”.

 ![](Training-1.jpg) ![](Training-2.jpg)

-Once you complete training, you're “Certified”
+Once you complete training, you're “Certified”.

 ![](Certified-1.jpg)![](Certified-2.jpg)